swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-1-run-a-simple-ml-experiment/index.md

 The training process is as follows:

-- Mark the R-related posts posts as `1` and the others as `0`;
+- Mark the R-related posts posts as `1` and the others as `0`
-- Split the posts into training/testing datasets;
+- Split the posts into training/testing datasets
-- Create bag-of-words matrices from the post titles and descriptions;
+- Create bag-of-words matrices from the post titles and descriptions
-- Train a model to classify R vs. non-R posts using the training dataset;
+- Train a model to classify R vs. non-R posts using the training dataset
-- Evaluate the model's performance using a precision-recall (PR) curve and a receiver operating characteristic (ROC) curve.
+- Evaluate the model's performance using a precision-recall (PR) curve and a receiver operating characteristic (ROC) curve

 Your goal is to streamline the team's workflow by setting up MLOps tools, documenting the process, tracking changes, and making the model accessible to